 Paterson Synthetic Marijuana Lawyers Offer Defense

-With drug possession and distribution cases, we often take a two pronged approach including showing that the evidence being presented against you was gathered illegally, is circumstantial, or both.
+With drug possession and distribution cases, we often take a two-pronged approach including showing that the evidence being presented against you was gathered illegally, is circumstantial, or both.
 For example, evidence which was gathered during an illegal search and seizure is inadmissible in a court of law.
-This can include law enforcement entering a property or vehicle without permission and/or a search warrant, lacking probably cause, or a litany of other unlawful behaviors.
+This can include law enforcement entering a property or vehicle without permission and/or a search warrant, lacking probable cause, or a litany of other unlawful behaviors.

 Contact our Woodland Park Synthetic Marijuana Possession and Distribution Defense Attorneys Today

-At The Law Office of Del Sardo & Montanari, we understand that people make mistakes.
+At The Law Office of The Montanari Law Group, we understand that people make mistakes.
 In our state, a mistake involving an ounce of K2 or other designer drugs can land first time offenders in jail for up to ten (10) years without the proper legal counsel.
 If you are facing serious drug charges, do not leave the outcome to chance.
 Lean on our experienced legal team to protect your freedoms as clients have done throughout New Jersey towns including Wayne, Clifton, Paterson, Little Falls, Woodland Park, West Milford, and all of Passaic County.

-Call our Woodland Park offices today by dialing (973) 233-4396 or contact us online for a free and confidential consultation regarding your synthetic marijuana (K2), designer drug, bath salts, or any other drug charges.
+Call our Little Falls offices today by dialing (973) 233-4396 or contact us online for a free and confidential consultation regarding your synthetic marijuana (K2), designer drug, bath salts, or any other drug charges.